vladostp/an-experimental-comparison-of-software-based-power-meters/GPU_Benchmarks/README.md

 ```

 - Compile the benchmarks
+The binaries are provided in the `CPU_benchmark_binaries` and `GPU_benchmark_binaries` folders.
+To compile them yourself, please follow next steps:
 To make sure that the benchmarks will compile, check the compute capability in make.def.
 It needs to match your GPU.
 For the gemini cluster of Grid'5000, we changed it to `COMPUTE_CAPABILITY = -gencode arch=compute_70,code=sm_70`.

-To compile the NAS benchmark implemented in CUDA, for 2 GPUs:
+To compile the NAS benchmark implemented in CUDA, you first need to install CUDA.
+Then, execute the following commands, for 2 GPUs:
 ```
 cd ../../
 git clone git@github.com:GMAP/NPB-GPU.git